AP® Physics 1 Course

 FAQ

-What makes Physics Lab different than other websites, YouTube channels and courses?
+What makes Physics Lab different from other courses and websites like Khan Academy?

-- It keeps getting better!
-Once you upload a YouTube video you can't change it, and most courses are never really updated after they're created.
-All Physics Lab content is continuously updated and improved based on feedback from students on each lesson page and in Discord server discussions.
+It keeps getting better!
+Once you upload a YouTube video you can't change it, and most courses aren't really updated after they're created.
+But what are the chances you made the best possible video for each topic on your first try?
+All Physics Lab content is continuously updated and improved based on questions and feedback from students.

 Physics was my favorite class as a student.
-I loved being a tutor and working as a physics session leader in college, which focused on helping 1st/2nd year physics students.
+I loved being a tutor and working as a physics session leader at Penn State, which focused on helping 1st/2nd year physics students.

 While working with other students, especially in non-STEM majors, I saw how boring and difficult physics can be for a lot of people.
 I also realized that many classes don’t teach physics very well, which causes a lot of students to think they're bad at physics.